softprops/porteurbars/README.md

 > less assembly required

-Porteurbars is a fast and simple command line interface for templatizing your development workflow.
+Porteurbars is a fast and simple command line interface for sharing templatized your development workflows.
+Stop repeating yourself.
 Templatize away your boilerplate and share your templates on github.
 Focus on your idea, not your idea's setup.

 ## goals